FAQ

 • Claim Check Copies (or other claim payment verification, subject to approval)

-65. Will Spectrum accept “reduced paper” specific claim submissions?
+50. Will Spectrum accept reduced-paper specific claim submissions?

-Spectrum pays all eligible specific claims within five to seven working days of a complete specific claim submission.
-Specific claim reimbursements in excess of $5,000 are sent by priority mail.
+Spectrum pays all eligible specific claims within three to five business days of a complete specific claim submission.
+Specific claim reimbursements in excess of $10,000 are sent by priority mail.
+ACH claim payments are available upon request.

 Basic information required to pay an aggregate claim consists of the following: